Skip to content

 When you have entered your final roll, Krux will hash this string using SHA256 and output the resulting hash to the screen so that you can verify it for yourself.

-In the case a camera snapshot is used as source, image bytes, which contain pixels data in RGB565 format, will be hashed just like it is done with the dice rolls string.
+In case a camera snapshot is used as a source, the image bytes, which contain pixels data in RGB565 format, will be hashed in the same way as the dice rolls.

 Krux then takes this hash, runs unhexlify on it to encode it as bytes, and deterministically converts it into a mnemonic according to the BIP-39 Reference Implementation.